 For more about the history of Rutherford Church of Christ, its leadership, evangelism programs and much more click on the About Us link above.
 Below is useful information about the church of Christ prophesied, promised, established, and its rapid growth worldwide.

 by Thomas Gilbert Tripp

 Christ’s Church in Prophecy

-The church of Christ is a worldwide spiritual family that you can read about in the New Testament.
-It was foretold of in the Old Testament, promised in the New Testament, and was established following Jesus’s resurrection and ascension into heaven.
-Centuries prior to Jesus’s birth in Bethlehem, Isaiah prophesied (foretold) of the establishment of the Lord’s house (family) in the City of Jerusalem.
+The church of Christ is a worldwide spiritual family you can read about in the New Testament.
+It is foretold of in the Old Testament, promised in the New Testament, and established following Jesus’s resurrection and ascension.
+Centuries prior to Jesus’s birth in Bethlehem, Isaiah forefold of the establishment of the Lord’s house in Jerusalem.
 This event would “come to pass in the latter days” or sometime after Isaiah’s writing (Isaiah 2:2).
-“All nations would flow unto it”, and “the law of the Lord” would go forth from Jerusalem (Isaiah 2:2-3).
-Peter explained that the events happening that day were those things Joel had prophesied would happen in “the last days.”
-“But this is thatwhich was spoken by the prophet Joel; And it shall come to pass in the last days . . . ” (Acts 2:16; Joel 2:28).
+“All nations would flow unto it,” and “the law of the Lord” would go forth from Jerusalem (Isaiah 2:2-3).
+Peter explained the events happening that were those things Joel prophesied would happen in “the last days.”
+“But this is that which was spoken by the prophet Joel; And it shall come to pass in the last days . . . ” (Acts 2:16; Joel 2:28).

 Christ’s Church in Promise